Aerospace industry in the United Kingdom: MBDA

-MBDA is the largest European missile house, owned by BAE Systems (37.5%), Airbus (37.5%) and Leonardo (25%).
+MBDA is the largest European missile manufacturer, owned by BAE Systems (37.5%), Airbus (37.5%) and Leonardo (25%).
 It operates in the United Kingdom, France, Germany, Italy and Poland and has offices in the USA.
 In the UK, the main sites are Bristol (software and systems) Bolton (production), Stevenage (R&D and integration) and London (management).
 MBDA's missile programmes include ASRAAM, Meteor, Storm Shadow, Rapier, Sea Wolf, CAMM and Brimstone among others.

 QinetiQ

 QinetiQ was formed from parts of the former Defence Evaluation and Research Agency (DERA).
 It has close to 12,000 employees and is one of the major players in the British aerospace industry.
 QinetiQ's main aerospace business relates to satellites, UAVs and reconnaissance systems.

 Rolls-Royce

 The UK-headquartered Rolls-Royce Group is the world's second-largest maker of aircraft engines (behind General Electric).
 It has over 50,000 employees, of whom about 23,000 are based in the United Kingdom.
 In 2014, Rolls-Royce purchased the 50% Daimler had in the R-R engine business, paying 2'430 million € for it.
 The company's main UK factories are at Derby and Bristol.
 In Derby, the three shaft Trent engines get developed and produced.
 The current line up includes the Trent 700 for the Airbus A330, the Trent 900 for the Airbus A380, the Trent 1000 for the Boeing 787 and the Trent XWB for the Airbus A350 XWB, among others.
 In Bristol, the company has concentrated its military aerospace business with the British final assembly line for the EJ200 engine for the Eurofighter Typhoon, the only final assembly line for the British-French Adour engine and other programmes, such as significant parts of the workshare, in the TP400 turboprop engine for the A400M and the F136 engine for the F-35 Lightning II.
 Recently, Bristol has also been confirmed as the centre for the development and testing of the civil RB282 engine, which will, however, be produced in Virginia.

 Rolls-Royce's main locations are at Derby, Bristol, Hucknall, Barnoldswick/Burnley, Inchinnan.